manan999/manan999.github.io/study/MC unit 3.md

 ---matter---

 The <anchor>...</anchor> tag pair is used to create an anchor link.
-It is used together with other WML elements called <go/>, <refresh/> or <prev/>.
+It is used together with other WML elements called &lt;go/&gt;, &lt;refresh/&gt; or &lt;prev/&gt;.
 These elements are called task elements and tell WAP browsers what to do when a user selects the anchor link

-You can enclose Text or image along with a task tag inside <anchor>...</anchor> tag pair.
+You can enclose Text or image along with a task tag inside &lt;anchor&gt; tag pair.

 ```
 <?xml version="1.0"?>